LOUISIANA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Louisiana.StateRecords.org is not a consumer reporting agency as defined by the Fair Credit Reporting Act (“FCRA”).
 You understand and acknowledge that these reports are NOT “consumer reports” as defined by the FCRA.
 Your access and use of a report is subject to our Terms of Service and you expressly acknowledge that you are prohibited from using this service and this report to determine an individual’s eligibility for credit, insurance, employment or any other purpose regulated by the FCRA.

-What Information Do I Need to Search for Louisiana Vital Records Online?
+How Do I Search for Louisiana Vital Records Online?

-Persons requesting a vital records search must possess the necessary information to facilitate the search, especially the names of the person on the record.
+Persons seeking Louisiana vital records may send a request to the custodian via their designated online platform.
+However, vital records are rarely held in government-owned searchable databases because of the privacy requirements associated with their dissemination.
+Requesting vital records requires providing the information necessary for facilitating a search, especially the names of the persons on the record.
 The date and location of the life event are also important in finding vital records.

 How Do I Obtain Louisiana Vital Records?